-The Allman Brothers Band rehearsed together as a band for the first time on this date in 1969.
-The six men united from all different directions in life to pave their way through music-making history.
-Ultimately, they would become pioneers of southern rock.
+The Allman Brothers Band rehearsed together as a band for the first time on this date 51 years ago in 1969.
+The moment sparked a journey that would bring six men united from all different directions in life together to eventually go on and pave their way through music-making history.
+Ultimately, the music world would remember the Allman Brothers Band as unparalleled pioneers of southern rock.

-After the early days’ irreplaceable losses of Duane Allman and Berry Oakley, the band has since welcomed a revolving cast of characters to continue the spirit of their timeless music, but eventually closed the book in 2014.
+After the irreplaceable losses of Duane Allman and Berry Oakley in the band’s early days, the ABB has since welcomed a revolving cast of characters to continue the spirit of their timeless music, but eventually closed the book with a final show at NYC’s Beacon Theatre in 2014.
 Despite not being together today, a true brotherhood was born and its roots continue to flourish every time their songs are played.
 The road, indeed, goes on forever.

 It all started in the mid-1960s, when brothers Duane and Gregg Allman started playing music growing up in Daytona Beach, Florida.
 They formed their first band, The Escorts, which eventually became the Allman Joys.
 The Allmans’ musical palettes expanded when they were introduced to R&B and soul, which eventually became huge cornerstones in the influence of their southern sound.
 Producers began to notice the brothers’ talent and moved them out west to pursue a career, consequently cutting two unsuccessful albums for Liberty Records under the name, Hour Glass.